-We utilize the BEST companies in Hollywood to teach our campers about how the television and movie world works.
+We utilize the BEST companies in Hollywood to teach our young actors about how the Los Angeles television and movie world works.
 Movie sets, production studios and red carpet premieres.....
 HOLLYWOOD REALLY IS OUR CAMP GROUND!
 The more weeks the actor is enrolled the more comprehensive the first-hand industry view will be.
 We can not promise where we will go or who we will meet but we are working very hard to make sure our streak of unbelievable outings will remain what we are known for.

 These CORE Classes are Offered to All Campers.